Amicably Resolve Your Divorce

 To begin the process, all parties sign an agreement that must be honored throughout the proceedings.
-Once signed, parties can begin working out solutions to items such as child support, alimony, property distribution, visitation rights and all other aspects associated with their divorce.
+Once signed, parties can begin working out solutions to items such as:

 There are many reasons why a couple would want to try the collaborative approach to finalize a divorce.
 They include: